Tutorial

 Holt-Oram syndrome is an autosomal dominant disorder characterized by upper limb defects, congenital heart defects, and arrhythmias (PMID:38336121).
 It has been observed in the literature that congenital defects of the ventricular and atrial septum are more common in the truncating than in the missense variants (PMID:30552424).
 Additionally, upper limb defects are more frequent in patients with protein-truncating variants (PMID:38336121).

-To perform the analysis, we curated the literature and created on GA4GH phenopacket for each affected individual.
-The phenopackets are made available in Phenopacket Store.
+We curated the literature and created a GA4GH phenopacket for each affected individual.
+The phenopackets are published in Phenopacket Store.

 For the analysis, the MANE transcript (i.e., the “main” biomedically relevant transcript of a gene) should be chosen unless there is a specific reason not to (which should occur rarely if at all).